 Working from Madison and Hayward, Criminal Defense Attorney Pat Stangl has been defending clients against sexual offenses for over 25 years.
 Request a confidential and free consultation at no obligation to discuss your case and explore options for your defense.

-What are the consequences and implications of being a registered sex offender in Wisconsin?
+What are the consequences of being a registered sex offender in Wisconsin?

 The repercussions of registration can be very damaging to your personal and professional life.